 Know your buyers intimately

 Since a sales forecast ideally attempts to identify when, where, and how your customers buy your product, it makes sense that understanding customer segments and buyer behaviour is an important part of forecasting accurately.

 You can manipulate your forecasts to say whatever you want, but your revenue numbers only move when your customers make very specific decisions and take action.
-By learning what drives customers to take action at various touchpoints in their purchasing journey, you can create a forecast that paints an accurate picture of that journey in specific terms and mold the customer personas your sales and marketing teams rely on.
+By learning what drives customers to take action at various touchpoints in their purchasing journey, you can create a forecast that paints an accurate picture of that journey in specific terms and mould the customer personas your sales and marketing teams rely on.

 Smart sales leaders recognise that forecasting and strategy are related, yet independent of one another.
 Having a well-executed sales strategy can give you important insights into your forecasting efforts, and accurate forecasts can help you make wise decisions about improving your strategy.
 It’s also important to note that a great forecast doesn’t automatically precipitate a sound sales strategy, and vice versa.

 As you refine your forecasts and take note of gaps and successes, use these results to alter specific components of your sales strategy, but always remember that a sales strategy exists to move customers through the pipeline and deliver value.